pahud/amazon-eks-workshop/03-creating-services/ingress/traefik-ingress/README.md

 $ echo $podName
 traefik-ingress-lb-9pc2w
 ```
-(your podName may have different suffix with the above)
+(your podName may have different suffix)

 Create a port-forward from localhost:8580 into the pod:8580